jfly/snow/README.md

 In case my monitoring server dies, I'll find out about it because I have a deadman switch set up with the excellent <https://healthchecks.io>.
 This approach was inspired by <https://jakubstransky.com/2019/01/26/who-monitors-prometheus/>.

+I also have an account with [uptimeobserver.com](https://uptimeobserver.com/) configured to ping my ntfy account [instructions here](https://support.uptimeobserver.com/integrations/ntfy/).